 Human Rights aspects like the protection of indigenous people, cultural heritage, minorities and vulnerable groups will be assessed within the scope of the due diligence.
 In addition, the evaluation of occupational health and safety, security, safety and health of the population, legitimacy of land acquisition and resettlement, consultation of the affected population, labour rights (freedom of association, collective bargaining, rights to free movement of workers etc.) and the existence of a grievance mechanism will be considered.

 In this regard the reports published by the German National Contact Point for the OECD MNE Guidelines (NCP), the complaints received by the NCP and certain incidents and problems related with a complaint (e.g. non participation of a company) will be taken into consideration when evaluating the eligibility of projects for guarantees.
 Organizations and individuals can file a complaint with the NCP if they suspect a violation of the OECD MNE Guidelines.
 The German NCP is located in the Federal Ministry of Economic Affairs and Energy.

-The Federal Ministry of Economic Affairs and Energy and the Federal Ministry of Finance together with the ministries responsible for International Human Rights aspects (Federal Foreign Office and the Federal Ministry for Economic Cooperation and Development) decide on a consensual basis, in an Interministerial Committee whether to issue an investment guarantee or not.
+The Federal Ministry of Economic Affairs and Climate Action and the Federal Ministry of Finance together with the ministries responsible for International Human Rights aspects (Federal Foreign Office and the Federal Ministry for Economic Cooperation and Development) decide on a consensual basis, in an Interministerial Committee whether to issue an investment guarantee or not.
 A guarantee is approved if all Federal departments involved perceive the national and international requirements as being fulfilled.